zoffixznet/IOwesomeness/Action-Plan/backcompat/slurp-rest.md

 - [✔️] roast

 **Current behaviour**:

-There are thematically related routines `comb` (all the characters), `words` (all the words), `lines` (all the lines), and `slurp` (all the stuff).
+There are thematically related routines: `comb` (all the characters), `words` (all the words), `lines` (all the lines), and `slurp` (all the stuff).
 All but the last are present as subroutines and as methods on `IO::Path`, `IO::ArgFiles`, `IO::Path`, and `IO::Pipe`.